Madeleine (given name)

 The name Madeleine is typically pronounced mah-DLEHN in French.
 In English it has several pronunciations: MAHD-uh-lihn or MAHD-uh-lein are the most common, with MAHD-uh-leen and MAHD-uh-lain (a much older version influenced by the French) heard occasionally.
 Pronunciations can vary based on region and preference.

 Madelyn and Madalyn are alternative spellings.
-Diminutives include Maddy, Maddie, Madi, and Lena, Leni.
+Diminutives include Maddy, Maddie, Madi, Mado, and Lena, Leni.